Welcome to Harrison Clarke’s Privacy Notice.

 Please ensure that all correspondence sent by post is marked with ‘Harrison Clarke’ as a reference to ensure that your matter is dealt with efficiently.

 To demonstrate its serious commitment to protecting personal data, Harrison Clarke US is a participant of the EU-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal data.
 Harrison Clarke US has certified to the US Department of Commerce that it adheres to the Privacy Shield Principles with respect to such information.
 Harrison Clarke US is committed to complying with the Privacy Shield Principles for as long as it processes relevant personal data.
-If you want to learn more about the Privacy Shield program, and view our certification, please visit https://www.privacyshield.gov/.
+If you want to learn more about the Privacy Shield program, and view our certification, please visit the Department of Commerce’s Privacy Shield website at https://www.privacyshield.gov/.

-However, whilst Harrison Clarke US adheres to the Privacy Shield Principles and it remains in compliance with the requirements of such certification, from July, 16 2020, any transfers of personal data from the UK and the EEA to Harrison Clarke US are conducted by relying on the European Commission’s Standard Contractual Clauses in compliance with Chapter V of the GDPR or any other appropriate transfer mechanism authorized under the GDPR.
+However, whilst Harrison Clarke US adheres to the Privacy Shield Principles and it remains in compliance with the requirements of such certification, from July, 16 2020, any transfers of personal data from the UK and the EEA to Harrison Clarke US are conducted by relying on the European Commission’s Standard Contractual Clauses in compliance with Chapter V of the GDPR, the UK International Data Transfer Agreement, the UK International Data Transfer Addendum to the EU Commission Standard Contractual Clauses or any other appropriate transfer mechanism authorized under the GDPR.
 Any transfers of personal data between the Harrison Clarke entities are carried out in reliance on the European Commission’s Controller-to-Controller Standard Contractual Clauses.
 If there is any conflict between the terms in this Privacy Notice and the Standard Contractual Clauses, the Standard Contractual Clauses shall govern.
 Further information about our personal data transfers outside of the UK and the EEA are also set out below in this Privacy Notice.

 Our business is primarily focused in the US, and Harrison Clarke’s client and candidate base comprises primarily companies and citizens based or residing in the US.
 Harrison Clarke therefore respects US data protection rules in respect of any processing carried out in the US.
 As Harrison Clarke UK is a key entity of the Harrison Clarke Group and is based in the UK, Harrison Clarke is also committed to respecting UK and European data protection rules when they are applicable to our activities.